Robert W. Baird Believes ITT (ITT) Still Has Room to Grow

-Robert W. Baird analyst Michael Halloran maintained a Buy rating on ITT (ITT) on February 19.
+In a report issued on February 19, Michael Halloran from Robert W. Baird maintained a Buy rating on ITT (ITT).
 The company’s shares closed last Tuesday at $81.68, close to its 52-week high of $82.90.

 According to TipRanks.com, Halloran is a 5-star analyst with an average return of 20.1% and a 72.7% success rate.
 Halloran covers the Industrial Goods sector, focusing on stocks such as Emerson Electric Company, Altra Industrial Motion, and Franklin Electric Co.

-ITT has an analyst consensus of Strong Buy, with a price target consensus of $90.80, representing a 13.3% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for ITT with a $90.80 average price target, representing a 13.3% upside.
 In a report issued on February 21, Oppenheimer also reiterated a Buy rating on the stock with a $87.00 price target.

 See today’s analyst top recommended stocks >>